MV Ventus Australis current position

 Ventus Australis cruise ship (launched 2018) is owned and operated by the Chilean travel company Australis Cruceros Patagonia, with a sistership and fleet mate MV Stella Australis (launched 2010).
 Both polar expedition vessels were ordered by and specifically built for the Australis cruise company.

 The ship is luxurious, with yacht-like design and able to navigate the Chilean Fjords and Patagonia's shallow bays and narrow fjords at the tip of South America.
-This region is the cruise line's only zone of operations (September through April).
+This region is the only zone of operations of the cruise line (September through April).
 Ventus Australis cruises to Cape Horn with both one-way and roundtrip 4- to 7-night itineraries leaving out of Ushuaia (Argentina) or from Punta Arenas (Chile).

 The Australis cruise line is owned by the Patagonia-based Menendez family.
 During the late 1800s, their business was focused on seal hunting and sheep breeding.
 Currently, the company owns and operates two expedition cruise ships (Stella Australis and Ventus Australis /under construction).
-Its ship Via Australis was sold in 2016 to Linblad and renamed National Geographic Endeavour II.
+Its ship Via Australis was sold in 2016 to Lindblad and renamed National Geographic Endeavour II.
 The Australis company's current business is run by 3 brothers.
 They acquired the first ship, "Terra Australis" (formerly Savannah), in 1990, and ran weekly cruises roundtrip from Punta Arenas.
 In 2002, the company built Mare Australis.
 About that time, Murray Channel was opened to commercial traffic, which opened the door for itineraries to Cape Horn via a direct route.